 A. A few reasons- First, Location.
 We are established on a peninsula on Roy Lake and are surrounded by water on all three sides which you will not find anywhere else, we promise you- we've tried.
 Second, Price.
-With the price of shoreline where it is right now (currently between $2,000 and $2,500/linear foot of shore line) the resort would be out of the price range of most with a sale price of being somewhere around the $5,000,000 dollar range instead of the $975,000 price that we have listed it at (which by the way is well below value of assets by about $500,000).
+With the price of shoreline where it is right now (currently between $2,000 and $2,500/linear foot of shore line) the resort would be out of the price range of most with a sale price of being somewhere around the $5,000,000 dollar range instead of the reduced price of $739,000 from the appraised value of $975,000 price that we have listed it at (which by the way is well below value of assets by about $500,000).

 Q. Why would you lower your price below the value?

-Q. The prospectus says the deadline (at the time of this publishing) is May 4th 2016, Does that mean that is all the time I have?
+Q. The prospectus says the deadline.
+Does that mean that is all the time I have?

-A. Yes and No. This current prospectus is running until May 4th 2016 or by the deadline established in the prospectus.
-What that means is that all proposals must be submitted to Sean Blanchette by that deadline.
+A. Yes and No. What that means is that all proposals must be submitted to Sean Blanchette by that deadline.
 If there is just one proposal submitted with all of the appropriate documents then there may not be another chance for submittal.
 HOWEVER, if no proposals are submitted by the deadline date then the prospectus will go to the SD GF&P commission for an extension, usually an extension will be 2-3 months.
-It is in your best interest to stay in contact with Sean Blanchette throughout your process and if you do need another week past deadline he can advise Roy Lake Resort to do a shorter extension i.e. one week, SHALL you have everything you need ready to go such as preapproval from a lender or whatever your case may be. -In Short- the deadline is the deadline but it is also not the deadline, it just depends if someone DOES submit a proposal before or by the deadline then there may not be another deadline/extension, no matter how short the period.
+It is in your best interest to stay in contact with Sean Blanchette throughout your process and if you do need another week past deadline he can advise Roy Lake Resort to do a shorter extension i.e. one week, SHALL you have everything you need ready to go such as preapproval from a lender or whatever your case may be. -In Short- the deadline is the deadline, but it is also not the deadline, it just depends if someone DOES submit a proposal before or by the deadline then there may not be another deadline/extension, no matter how short the period.

 Facebook (reviews, posts, pictures etc...): www.facebook.com/roylakeresort